Algebraic groups whose orbit closures contain only finitely many orbits: 7. Main result: proof

 Next, the assumption that $G$ is not commutative means that the conju\-gat\-ing action of $T$ on $U$ is nontrivial.\;As $T$ is generated by its one-dimensional subtori, there is such a subtorus $T'$ not lying in the kernel of this action.\;Then $T'U$ is a noncommutative closed connected two-dimensional subgroup of $G$; see \cite[2.2]{B91}.\;Hence it is isomorphic to $S(n)$ for some $n\neq 0$; see case (S3) in Section 5.\;By Proposition \ref{S(n)neq0} and Lemma \ref{reduction}, this is impossible since $G$ enjoys property (F).\;This contradiction proves the implica\-tion (F)$\Rightarrow$(G).

 1mm

 $3$.\;Now we turn to the proof of the last implication (G)$\Rightarrow$(M).

-Assume that (G) holds and $G$ acts on an irreducible variety $X$.\;We should show that this action is modality-regular.\;In view of Lemma\;\ref{torus}(ii), we should consider only the case, where $G$ is the product of two subgroups:
+Assume that (G) holds and $G$ acts on an irreducible variety $X$.\;We should show that this action is modality-regular.\;In view of Lemma\;\ref{torus}(ii), we should consider only the case, where $G$ is a direct product of two sub\-groups:

 Below, exploring the actions of the subgroups of $\,G$ on $X$, we always mean the actions obtained by restricting the given action of $\,G$ on $X$.